 One of the ways to avoid “bad” changes in your business while you are still invested in it via seller financing is by ensuring your buy-sell agreement contains covenants, written guarantees beyond personal guarantees, that help ensure you will get paid.

-Covenants are used frequently in Mid-sized transactions and in the merger and acquisitions world where there is a “second” lender.
+Covenants are used frequently in mid-sized transactions and in the merger and acquisitions world where there is a “second” lender.
 This second tier lender typically doesn’t have a personal guarantee from the principals of the company, nor do they have a “first lien” on the company’s assets.
 They are called Mezzanine lenders.
 I bring this up not because you don’t have a personal guarantee or a first lien against the assets of the company but because having the proper covenants in place on the sale of your business is sometimes just as effective as a personal guarantee and first lien position.

-There are many types of covenants, tailored to the unique circumstances of your business.
 A covenant should be practical and not unduly restrictive.
 It should be something that you could “live” with if you were the buyer.
 When developing the “right” covenants for your business sale that you make a list of the areas that you would be most concerned about a buyer “changing” once coming into the business.
 Here are a few.

 One comment that I hear a lot when companies pass from hand to hand is “will the new owner fire all the employees?”
 Personally, I think this is funny.
 Why?
 Because one of the biggest concerns that most all buyers have is “Will the employees stay once the business is sold?”

 In fact, this is so common that both the buyer and the seller have the same concern.
 But either way, to make sure your employees (or most of them) are protected once you’re gone, you could set a covenant stating that the buyer must maintain 50% of the current staff as long as the seller note is owed.